apache/nuttx/configs/freedom-k64f/README.txt

   HDK-compatible debug interface preloaded with the open-source CMSIS-DAP Interface firmware (mbed interface) for rapid prototyping and product development.

+  To use set raw binary output for nuttx.bin

 Serial Console
 ==============